Pre-trip and Post-trip Excursions

 Southern Africa has such a variety of sightseeing opportunities that you really should extend your stay to take in a few of the amazing locales.

-Below are three of the most popular destinations, but with our extensive network of tour operators, we are happy to create a custom package just for you.
-Call us at 760 630 9230, or email us at email@example.com.
+Below are a few of the most popular destinations, but with our extensive network of tour operators, we are happy to create a custom package just for you.
+Call us at 760 630 9230, or email us at firstname.lastname@example.org.

 One of the most spectacular waterfalls in the world, Victoria Falls is over one kilometer long and over 300 feet high.
 Not only is the size of the falls almost incomprehensible, the noise of the falls can be heard almost 25 miles away.
 It truly is one of the great wonders of the world!

 The Victoria Falls airport is located in Zimbabwe with convenient direct flights available from Cape Town of Johannesburg.
 Below is a sample itinerary for a 4 day / 3 night stay.

 Standard Single Room at Elephant Hills Resort B&B or Victoria Falls Hotel (3 nights)